exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

     1. When the user clicks "Test Connection," the application will construct the necessary parameters and execute `rclone lsd [remote]:` in the background.
     2.  **On Success:** A success message is displayed, and the "Finish" button is enabled.
     3.  **On Failure:** The error output from `rclone` is shown to the user, who can then navigate back to previous steps to correct their settings.
-    4. Upon clicking "Finish," the application first executes the non-interactive `rclone config create` command to provision the remote, using the obscured password.
+    4. Upon clicking "Finish," the application first executes the non-interactive `rclone config create` command to provision the remote, using the password retrieved from the Windows Credential Manager.
 It then writes the final `config.json`.

 *   **Non-Interactive Command Example:**
     ```batch